gearglow/ReptiliaWithATwist/The List - Notes.md

 - Personal ward amulet

+- Heirship of any of the Four Founders falls to whoever performs the Heirship Ritual with a Founder's Relic.
+The ritual is lost to time, which means Elysia can cheat her way into knowing it - and for all four Founders, too.

+- Horcruxes can be removed from whatever they possess via the spell _suntsitu arima lotua,_ which is Basque for "destroy the bound soul."

 - The Furies: Elysia's polycule and all-girl spec-ops team.
 They share power and abilities (like shifting) through a bond-oath.
 (Could be in Elysiad too, actually.)

 - Punk rock influences: Siouxsie And The Banshees, Poison Girls, Bikini Kill, Wasted Youth, Chumbawumba (esp. _Anarchy_), The Clash